-A lot of you are probably asking yourself that question.
+Farro is a small grain with a chewy texture and nutty flavor.
 It’s often referred to as an “ancient grain” and is thought to be the ancestor of many modern day grains, including wheat.
+The flavor and texture is actually quite similar to wheat berries, if you’ve had those.
 Today it’s most commonly grown in Tuscany, so you’ll find this grain used a lot in Italian cooking.
 It’s usually sold whole (with husk and bran), semi-pearled (no husk and polished to remove some bran), or pearled (all bran removed).

 Farro has a nutty flavor (more so when bran is intact) and a delightfully chewy texture–my favorite part!
 The shape holds up well to cooking, which means it’s great for tossing into soups.
 The fun, chewy little grain also make a great addition to salads where they can add quite a bit of texture and inexpensive bulk.

 Here are a few recipes to try with farro: